bmillwood/bmillwood.github.io/src/content/Where.markdown

 ### GiveWell

 I'm not sure what GiveWell actually needs is more money.
+Plus they're not UK-tax deductible anyway.